 ADM+S Centre Scholarship Recipient

-Supervisor: Professor Flora Salim (CRUISE)
+Supervisor: Professor Flora Salim (CRUISE-UNSW)

 Bachelor of Computer Science (S.Kom.)